CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 ### FR-OBJ-13: Employee Visibility of Manager-Created Objectives

 Employees shall be able to view manager-created approved objectives unless visibility configuration restricts access.

+### FR-OBJ-14: Predefined Objective Seeding

+When a cycle or assignment is launched, the system shall create predefined objectives from the locked template version for each applicable assessment term.

+Predefined objectives shall be created only for matching assessment terms configured on the objective:

+* Q1, Q2, Q3, Q4 for quarterly cycles
+* H1, H2 for half-yearly cycles
+* Y1 for yearly cycles

+Selected assessment terms shall be matched strictly.
+Selecting all quarterly terms shall not automatically apply the objective to half-yearly or yearly terms.

+### FR-OBJ-15: Predefined Objective Weightage

+Predefined scoreable objectives shall total 100% for each applicable assessment term when objective scoring is enabled and weightage is required before achievement opens.

+If no approved objectives exist and the objective scoring section has weightage, the system shall require an admin/template-owner decision before achievement submission opens.
+The recommended simple behavior is to reallocate objective weightage to the remaining scoreable section or block progression until scoring is corrected.

 ## 10.2 Attachment and Evidence Management